Asian Eyelid Surgery

 Final results can be evident by 4-6 weeks when the last of the internal swelling resolves.
 The surgical incision lines that follow the natural contour of the eyelids tend to fade in about one to two months.

-The overall cost of an Asian Eyelid is affected by anesthesia fees, hospital fees, post-surgery garments, and medications.
-Price is also impacted by medical tests, surgeon’s fees, and the exact techniques employed.
+The overall cost of an Asian eyelid surgery is affected by anesthesia fees, hospital fees, post-surgery garments, and medications.
+The price is also impacted by medical tests, the surgeon’s fees, and the specific techniques employed.

 SCHEDULE A CONSULTATION FOR YOUR ASIAN EYELID SURGERY

-If you want to find out if Asian blepharoplasty is the right cosmetic procedure for you, schedule your consultation with Dr. Sami at the Houston Oculofacial Plastic Surgery in Houston, Texas today.
+If you are considering Asian Eyelid Surgery, trust your eyes to a specialist.
+Schedule your consultation with Dr. Sami at the Houston Oculofacial Plastic Surgery in Houston, Texas today.
 Call us at 713-668-1264 so we can help enhance your life!